-Distance may be shown in miles or kilometers and speed in mph or km/h.
+Distance may be shown in miles or kilometers and mph or km/h speed.

 The Lap Count feature shows the distance in 0.25 mile (0.4 km) laps, useful for people training for “track and field” competitions.

-A tablet shelf sits atop the console, immediately in front of the Bluetooth display.
+A tablet shelf sits atop the console immediately before the Bluetooth display.
 The top of the console has a USB connector for charging your mobile while playing.
 You may use this to access workout applications, Netflix, or read a book.
 All app services need a subscription and are not included in the Nautilus T618 purchase.

 The treadmill frame folds down for simple storage between sessions.